runpod/docs/docs/serverless/workers/handler-functions.md

 Your handler must return a dictionary that contains the `refresh_worker` flag.
 This flag will be removed before the remaining job output is returned.

-## Hanlder function best practices
+## Handler function best practices

-A short list of best practices to keep in mind as you build your hander function:
+A short list of best practices to keep in mind as you build your handler function:

 1. **Initialize outside handler**: Load models and other heavy resources outside your handler function to avoid repeated initialization.